TEACHER INCORPORATES HARLEY INTO READING PROGRAM

 Mr. Williams with his Harley

-Mr. Williams with his classprevnext
+Mr. Williams with his class

 After a dozen years of teaching, Ryan Williams has found a new way to think outside the box.
 He literally jumps on his Harley Davidson and drives out of that box, straight to the homes of his students.
 Once there, he sits down with them and reads books, helps them with homework and gets to know their parents.